RichTeaTime/LibrarySample/README.md

 Coding Sample based around a real-world Library; the books within it, and the words within those.
 This uses .NET/WebAPI and ES6, and provides a skeleton for candidates to fill in with their suggestions for the implementation.

-* Requirements are below (This document is also available as a PDF - https://github.com/RichTeaTime/LibrarySample/raw/master/README%20-%20Library.pdf)
+* Requirements are below (This document is [also available as a PDF](https://github.com/RichTeaTime/LibrarySample/raw/master/README%20-%20Library.pdf))
 * Walkthrough of a sample solution - https://youtu.be/mKYs4dp-2Bk

 To assist us in understanding the technical experience of candidates, we ask that you *fill in the blanks* of the simple WebAPI and ES6 project that accompanies this document.
 This will involve creating the architecture and implementation of both Frontend and Backend projects.